spitfjre/ng-swagger-gen-cli/README.md

 ### Configuration file reference

 The supported properties in the JSON file are:
+- `provide` & `replace`: The `branchNameMappings` allow to map angular repository branch names to given remote swagger deployment targets.
+- `defaultUrl`: The (default) url endpoint of the swagger descriptor.
+This is needed for comparing local and remote json files and for updating the local file.
 - `name`: The name of the service.
 This is just needed for reference and does not affect anything else.
 - `swaggerGen`: The relative location of the `ng-swagger-gen` configuration file, that describes how the files should be generated for the given service.
-- `url`: The url endpoint of the swagger descriptor.
-This is needed for comparing local and remote json files and for updating the local file.
+- `urlBranchBase`: The (optional) base url endpoint for build branches of the swagger descriptor.
+This needs to contain the `$BRANCH_NAME` replacement token.

 ### Configuration file example